I Am More Than Just A Girl. I Am Human.

 I am well aware that I am in fact a girl, but I am more than my gender.
 I was raised to believe that you are more than the parts you are born with.
 I should be treated as an equal, not as something fragile that can easily break.
 Feminism is about gender equality, but I think we should stop making it about gender and started making it about people forgetting wither they are man or woman.
 I want to be able to live in a world where I am no longer required to follow a special set of rules because of the parts I was born with.
 At the end of the day are we not all the same thing: human.

-More articles in WMC FBomb by Category: Education, Feminism, Girls, LGBTQIA, Misogyny
+More articles by Category: Education, Feminism, Girls, LGBTQIA, Misogyny

-More articles in WMC FBomb by Tag: Activism and advocacy, Title IX, Gender bias, Sexuality, Equality, Sexism, Transgender, Identity, High school
+More articles by Tag: Activism and advocacy, Title IX, Gender bias, Sexuality, Equality, Sexism, Transgender, Identity, High school